-- 5.1 One internal audit undertaken in 2020/21 but reported in 2021/22 received 'Limited Assurance' (it should be noted that all audits relating to 2021/22 received either reasonable or substantial assurances): - Seized monies The result of the audit concluded with one urgent, six important and two operational recommendations.
-A follow up audit in March/April 2022 concluded that five recommendations had been implemented, one recommendation was not yet due, and one was overdue and a revised date for implementation had been requested was considered appropriate and approved. - 5.2 All recommendations in Internal Audit Reports are subject to follow up with a detailed report being presented to each meeting of the Audit Committee and to the Joint Constabularies Organisational Board (Delivery) that is chaired by the Deputy Chief Constable.
-The recommendations from the above limited assurance audit will be included in this follow up process. - 5.3 There was a need to re procure the internal audit service for Norfolk and Suffolk.
-(Tbc further words to add here when in public domain...). - 5.4 The timings of external audits have slipped in recent years due to pressure on resources in the audit firm, and this has put additional pressure on a small but effective constabulary finance team.
+- 5.2 As the audit of the Statement of Accounts had not been concluded, the constabularies were required to assess the impact on the accounts.
+To that end, the 2021/22 accounts include an updated disclosure on Events After the Reporting Period that outlines that the PCC and Constabularies recognise the issue but are not yet able to assess a liability to include in the accounts. - 5.3 One internal audit undertaken in 2020/21 but reported in 2021/22 received 'Limited Assurance' (it should be noted that all audits relating to 2021/22 received either reasonable or substantial assurances): - Seized monies The result of the audit concluded with one urgent, six important and two operational recommendations.
+A follow up audit in March/April 2022 concluded that five recommendations had been implemented, one recommendation was not yet due, and one was overdue and a revised date for implementation had been requested was considered appropriate and approved. - 5.4 All recommendations in Internal Audit Reports are subject to follow up with a detailed report being presented to each meeting of the Audit Committee and to the Joint Constabularies Organisational Board (Delivery) that is chaired by the Deputy Chief Constable.
+The recommendations from the above limited assurance audit will be included in this follow up process. - 5.5 There was a need to re procure the internal audit service for Norfolk and Suffolk.
+TIAA were appointed after a tender process for a further contract period. - 5.6 The timings of external audits have slipped in recent years due to pressure on resources in the audit firm, and this has put additional pressure on a small but effective constabulary finance team.
 There is reputational risk with not having audited accounts published on the PCC / CC websites by the statutory deadline of 30 November 2022.
 This date will be missed as the auditors cannot undertake their audit until after that date.
-There will be an explanation on the website to help members of the public understand why publication will be after the statutory deadline.
-The deadline for future years will be

-30 September of each respective year, and this may further increase the risk of not meeting publication dates from an external audit resource perspective.
+There is an explanation on the website to help members of the public understand why publication will be after the statutory deadline.
+The deadline for future years will be 30 September of each respective year, and this may further increase the risk of not meeting publication dates from an external audit resource perspective.